If you want to see the Japanese super passionate about a sport then you need to see a baseball game in Japan, in this case baseball in Osaka.

 The tradition of beer and hotdogs lives on.
 The chilli hotdog is the best 🙂

-As I couldn’t get close to the action to show you any baseball shots from the game itself, here’s some more different types of beer on offer.
+As I couldn’t get close to the action to show you any baseball shots from the game itself, here are some more different types of beer on offer.

-You could even pick up a teams jersey to wear.
+You could even pick up a team jersey to wear.
 I was given the one below by a friend in Hokkaido.
 Hokkaido Fighters!

 Osaka Baseball